gasparka/thesis/docs/1_intro.rst

 All of these advancements aim to ease the verification aspects while the synthesis part has mostly stayed the same for the past 10 years.

-Numerous projects exist that propose to use higher level :abbr:`hardware description language (HDL)`, in order to raise the abstraction level.
+Numerous projects exist that propose to use higher level :abbr:`HDL (hardware description language)`, in order to raise the abstraction level.
 For example, MyHDL turns Python into a hardware description and verification language :cite:`myhdlweb`, or CλaSH :cite:`clash`, purely Haskell based functional language developed at University of Twente.
 Recently Chisel :cite:`chisel` has been gaining some popularity, it is an hardware construction language developed at UC Berkeley that uses Scala programming language, providing functional and object-oriented features.

 ..
 Still none of these tools have seen widespread adaption.

-On the other front, :abbr:`high-level synthesis (HLS)` tools aim to automate the refinement from the algorithmic level to :abbr:`register-transfer level (RTL)` :cite:`hls_overview`.
+On the other front, :abbr:`HLS (high-level synthesis)` tools aim to automate the refinement from the algorithmic level to :abbr:`RTL (register-transfer level)` :cite:`hls_overview`.
 Lately the Vivado HLS, developed by Xilinx, has been gaining popularity.
 As of 2015, it is included in the free design suite of Vivado (device limited).
 The problem with HLS tools is that they are often promoted as direct C to RTL tools but in reality